ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alert-remediation-tips/secure-ciphers.md

 # Setting Secure Ciphers

-Cyphers and Key Exchange Algorithms are used by many applications to ensure that the connection between the server and the user is adequately secured.
-As computers become faster and more equipped, they are more capable of breaking older cyphers and encryption algorithms, and as such those cyphers become obsolete.
-This is why it's important to ensure that we're using that latest and greatest cyphers, where possible.
+Ciphers and Key Exchange Algorithms are used by many applications to ensure that the connection between the server and the user is adequately secured.
+As computers become faster and more equipped, they are more capable of breaking older ciphers and encryption algorithms, and as such those ciphers become obsolete.
+This is why it's important to ensure that we're using that latest and greatest ciphers, where possible.

-A great list of up-to-date strong cyphers can be found here: <https://syslink.pl/cipherlist/>
+A great list of up-to-date strong ciphers can be found here: <https://syslink.pl/cipherlist/>

-Follow the below steps to set secure cyphers for web servers like Apache, NGINX and other services like SSH.
+Follow the below steps to set secure ciphers for web servers like Apache, NGINX and other services like SSH.

 ## Web Servers